Doctor0Evil/World-of-Darkwood/README.md

 - Perception – sensory acuity; sight radius, hearing thresholds (not “Awareness” as a skill).
 - Intelligence – reasoning and technical understanding; affects certain crafting and ritual checks.
 - Willpower – resistance to sanity loss, curses, and psychic pressure.
-- Luck – systemic bias for edge‑case outcomes (loot rolls, misfires, miracle survivals).[5][3]
+- Luck – systemic bias for edge‑case outcomes (loot rolls, misfires, miracle survivals).

 Attributes are the base that traits and perks modify; they are not treated as skills.
-Luck is explicitly an attribute, not a skill.[2][3]
+Luck is explicitly an attribute, not a skill.

 ### Skills (Learned Proficiencies)